 The 3,000-square-foot barn on Michigan Ave. proved to have some physical challenges of its own, and Luz decided that such a large space wasn’t sustainable for her.
 Again, she says, her community made the difference: “It was friends and customers and people who’d been following me, who all kind of rallied and said, ‘no, we don’t want you to close.’
 They’re the ones who came and painted and moved and helped me open.
 I’m gonna cry thinking about it.”

-her old Ann Arbor landlords, brothers Ben and Andy Curtis, just to see if they thought moving back downtown would work, Ben immediately offered her the house on Ashley.
+When she called her old Ann Arbor landlords, brothers Ben and Andy Curtis, just to see if they thought moving back downtown would work, Ben immediately offered her the house on Ashley.

 “Ben and Andy are townies,” she says, “and they really felt strongly that Ann Arbor needed another store.
 They’d been holding out and hoping someone like me would come and open what used to be an Ann Arbor staple, which was the quirky, artsy [shop] … I said, ‘how do you feel about me painting it pink?’ and they said ‘whatever you want!'”